uklineale/gazettee/README.md

-# gazettee
+# Gazettee
-Alerts for local government memos, minutes, and agendas.
+Tools for keeping the populace up to date with local politics.

+In Progress feature:
+- Voting reminders

+Features:
+- None